mkf450/perpusMiniProject/README.md

 - DB_PORT=3306
 - DB_DATABASE=miniprojectperpus

-In the example above we create database named anforcom which runs on Localhost (127.0.0.1) on port 3306
+In the example above we create database named miniprojectperpus which runs on Localhost (127.0.0.1) on port 3306

 ##### 5. Generate key
 ```